MysticBanana/GeoffreyButler/README.md

 # Plugins
  * Musicbot (works but some features are missing)
+ * basic role poll (editing and other features coming soon)

 # How to use
 All configs are made in the `conf.ini`.
 To customize them create a `conf.ini.local` and specify all